dmitriyaa/pirple-homework-assignment-2/README.md

 P.S.
 Don't forget to document how a client should interact with the API you create!

 # Pizza Delivery API documentation
+Note: Before using the api, please go to the /lib/config.js file and add stipe and mailgun tokens
 ## Process
 1. Create a user
 2. Create a token